7 Things All First Time Home Sellers Should Know

 That said, now it’s time to turn the tables to kickstart the home selling process.

-As a first time home seller, there’s more to learn, whether you’re selling a house for a job relocation or simply downsizing.
-You’ll need to appraise your home’s value, stay up to date on the market, and find an offer that checks each of your boxes.
+As a first time seller, there’s more to learn, whether you’re selling a house for a job relocation or simply downsizing.
+You’ll need to determine your home’s value, stay up to date on the local market trends, and find an offer that checks each of your boxes.
 Our first time home seller guide lists our best real estate tips for first time home sellers.

 #1 Appraise Your Home’s Current Value